joshualeejunyi/tp/docs/DeveloperGuide.md

 ### Help Menu
 To implement a help menu for the user, where they can view the formatting of any command corresponding to any specific BYTE-CEPS functionality, 3 classes work together:
-- [HelpMenuManager](../src/main/java/byteceps/processing/HelpMenuManager.java) : Returns help menus to be shown to the user or, if requested, a specific functionality's command format.
+- [HelpMenuManager](../src/main/java/byteceps/processing/HelpMenuManager.java) : Returns a help menu access guidance message or help menus to be shown to the user or, if requested, a specific functionality's command format.
-- [HelpStrings](../src/main/java/byteceps/ui/strings/HelpStrings.java): Stores all static Strings including numbered help menu items, command formats and help menu error messages.
+- [HelpStrings](../src/main/java/byteceps/ui/strings/HelpStrings.java): Stores all static Strings including the help menu guidance message, numbered help menu items, command formats and help menu error messages.
 - [HelpValidator](../src/main/java/byteceps/validators/HelpValidator.java): Parses the input to HelpMenuManager's execute() method to ensure input validity before the rest of the method executes.

 #### Viewing help command guidance message